-Jennifer Papa Kanaan, M.D.Assitant Professor Department of Medicine
+Jennifer Papa Kanaan, M.D.Assistant Professor of Medicine

 Dr. Kanaan earned her medical degree from the University of Connecticut School of Medicine.
 She completed her internal medicine residency training at Brown University/Rhode Island Hospital in Providence and a fellowship at Tufts Medical Center in Boston.
 Dr. Kanaan is board-certificated in internal medicine, pulmonary, critical care and sleep medicine.
 As a mother of four young children, including a set of twins, she has a special interest in pediatric and adolescent sleep.